Cynthia Solomon

-Cynthia Solomon is an American computer scientist known for her work in artificial intelligence (AI) and popularizing computer science for students.
-She is a pioneer in the fields of artificial intelligence, computer science, and educational computing.
-While working as a researcher at Massachusetts Institute of Technology (MIT), Dr. Solomon took it upon herself to understand and program in the programming language Lisp.
+Cynthia Solomon is an American computer scientist known for her work in popularizing computer science for students.
+She is an innovator in the fields of computer science and educational computing.
+While working as a researcher at Massachusetts Institute of Technology (MIT), Solomon took it upon herself to understand and program in the programming language Lisp.
 As she began learning this language, she realized the need for a programming language that was more accessible and understandable for children.

-Throughout her research studies in education, Dr. Solomon worked full-time as a computer teacher in elementary and secondary schools.
+Throughout her research studies in education, Solomon worked full-time as a computer teacher in elementary and secondary schools.
 Her work has mainly focused on research on human-computer interaction and children as designers.
 While working at Bolt, Beranek and Newman, she worked with Wally Feurzeig and Seymour Papert, to create the first programming language for children, named Logo.
 The language was created to teach concepts of programming related to Lisp.

-Dr. Solomon has attained many accomplishments in her life such as being the vice president of R&D for Logo Computer Systems, Inc., when Apple Logo was developed and was the Director of the Atari Cambridge Research Laboratory.
-Dr. Solomon worked on the program committee of Constructing Modern Knowledge and the Marvin Minsky Institute for Artificial Intelligence in 2016.
-Further, she has published many writings based on research in the field of child education and technology in the classroom.
-Dr. Solomon has conducted workshops in elementary schools, high schools, and colleges regarding academic research and writing.
-She continues to contribute to the field by speaking at conferences and working with the One Laptop per Child Foundation.
+Solomon has been active in a number of public and private organizations.
+She was vice president of R&D for Logo Computer Systems, Inc., when the Apple Logo product was developed.
+She was also the Director of the Atari Cambridge Research Laboratory.
+Solomon later worked on the program committee of Constructing Modern Knowledge and the Marvin Minsky Institute for Artificial Intelligence in 2016.

+Solomon has published a range of books and articles based on original research in the fields of child education and technology use in the classroom.
+She has conducted workshops in elementary schools, high schools, and colleges regarding academic research and writing.
+Solomon continues to contribute to the field by speaking at conferences and working with the One Laptop per Child Foundation.

 Education

-Dr. Solomon received her Bachelor of Arts (B.A.) in history at Radcliffe College in the early 1960s.
+Solomon received her Bachelor of Arts (B.A.) in history at Radcliffe College in the early 1960s.
 Subsequently, she studied at Boston University where she received her Master of Science (M.S.) in computer science in 1976.
 She then received her Doctor of Philosophy (PhD) in education at Harvard University in 1985.
 Intermittently while completing her schooling, Solomon worked for several years as a researcher with Marvin Minsky and Seymour Papert at MIT and later at Bolt, Beranek and Newman.

 Accomplishments

-After receiving her B.A. at Radcliffe College, Dr. Solomon taught at Milton Academy in Milton, Massachusetts for seven years.
+After receiving her B.A. at Radcliffe College, Solomon taught at Milton Academy in Milton, Massachusetts for seven years.
 She also became the Technology Integration Coordinator at Monsignor Haddad Middle School in Needham, Massachusetts.
-Then, in the 1980s, Massachusetts Institute of Technology hired Dr. Solomon to lead the Atari Cambridge Research Laboratory due to her success in developing Logo.
+Then, in the 1980s, Massachusetts Institute of Technology hired Solomon to lead the Atari Cambridge Research Laboratory due to her success in developing Logo.
 Solomon maintained a long relationship working with the MIT Media Lab and the One Laptop per Child Foundation.
-Dr. Solomon is still a leading worker for the foundation and directed the creation of educational materials for it.
+Solomon is still a leading worker for the foundation and directed the creation of educational materials for it.
 She continued teaching, consulting, and her scholarship while working with several esteemed research labs and foundations.